historic-trails/website/sites/fort-larned-national-historic-site.md

 The National Park service uses the fort as a historic museum, mainly discussing the life of soldiers in Fort Larned and other frontier forts, but there are also exhibits on Hancock's expedition, Native Americans on the Plains, and general frontier history.
 As it stands today, the NPS displays the fort as a cultivated, polished representation of life on the frontier.

 Ultimately, the legacy of Fort Larned consists of two major parts: its role to the military as a fort, and its role in diplomacy on the Western frontier.
 To the military, the fort was relatively insignificant for the majority of its life.
 Although it held an important position along the Santa Fe Trail, among the frontier forts it was one of the smallest and least heavily guarded.
 On the other hand, the fort's role in diplomacy was more direct and impactful.
 It was the main distribution point for gifts and bribes to the Southern Plains tribes, and its location on the Santa Fe Trail made it an easy spot for diplomats to meet and negotiate treaties.
-However, as we know today, the deals made between Native American tribes and the U.S. government were manipulative and one sided, and would be the cause of many atrocities in subsequent years.
+However, as we know today, the deals made between Native American tribes and the U.S. government were manipulative and one sided, and would be the cause of many atrocities in subsequent years.[^Pusey2]
 {% include figure.html
     class="img-right"
     width="32%"